djwrisley/RLAC/_posts/2025-03-21-Assignment-3-ImageAI.md

 ## DRAFT Guidelines for the Assignment:

-In this assignment we will continue to work with materials and algorithms discussed in class.
-We will use Orange Data Mining, 2DCLIP and DV Explorer to carry out this task and to write a small critical essay.
+In this assignment we will continue to work with materials and algorithms discussed in class to explore a custom-made corpus of digital images.
+We will use Orange Data Mining, 2DCLIP and DV Explorer to explore this corpus and then write a small critical essay based on our findings.
 This can be worked on in pairs, or alone.

 ### Part One:

 The very first thing you have to do is to build an image dataset, a corpus.

-You should choose a corpus of images (you should have at least 75).
+You should choose a corpus of images, made up of at least 75 images.

 ## Guidelines for the Corpus building exercise: